kencinder/igirst/README.md

 > Configuration for everything is in `igirst.cfg`
 >
-> Defaults set for everything mandatory except your ROM input path
+> Defaults are set for everything mandatory except your ROM input path

 ### Systems currently with Menu Support